jessycormier/jessyco-website-svelte/src/content/2022-12-30-site-update.md

 ---

 I've tweaked the design and layout of a few things, mainly the blog main page and the sub pages as you navigate.
-I've also updated the poly background to see if I can get it to staticly generate with Vercel rather than just dynamically render the images.
+I've also updated the poly background to see if I can get it to statically generate with Vercel rather than just dynamically render the images.
 If it'll static gen then the site load time should be even faster..